 Let’s hear it for an Indonesian plastic diet!
-To support the “Trash-Free Movement” and commemorate the “National Waste Awareness Day”.
-So the Alliance of Zero Waste Indonesia (AZWI) in collaboration with the Directorate General of Waste Management, Hazardous Waste and Hazardous Materials – Ministry of Environment and Forestry.
+To support the “Trash-Free Movement” and commemorate the “National Waste Awareness Day.”
+So the Alliance of Zero Waste Indonesia (AZWI) collaborates with the Directorate General of Waste Management, Hazardous Waste, and Hazardous Materials – Ministry of Environment and Forestry.
 For they partnered with the West Java Provincial Government, Bandung City Government, Cimahi City Government, and Bandung Regency Government in convening the International Zero Waste Cities Conference (IZWCC) on March 5-7.
 The Indonesia Plastic Bag Diet Movement (GIDKP) became one of the co-organizers.

-The conference was attended by speakers and participants from 12 countries to talk about creating zero waste cities, where every single piece of trash produced in the city biodegrades in nature or circles back to become raw material for production, so that very little trash is sent to landfills.
+The conference was attended by speakers and participants from 12 countries to discuss creating zero waste cities, where every piece of trash produced in the city biodegrades in nature or circles back to become raw material for production, so that very little trash is sent to landfills.

 “One of the most important elements of a zero waste city is to prevent the occurrence of plastic waste.
 That’s especially single-use disposable ones.
-Moreover as they are mostly un-recycleable.
+Moreover, as they are mostly un-recyclable.
 At the IZWCC, we learned from state officials from San Fernando (Philippines), Kerala (India), and San Francisco (USA).
-Especially how plastic bag bans have been successfully done and even paved the way for limitations on other single-use plastics“, said Tiza Mafira, the Executive Director of the Indonesia Plastic Bag Diet Movement.
+Especially how plastic bag bans have been successfully done and even paved the way for limitations on other single-use plastics“, said Tiza Mafia, the Executive Director of the Indonesia Plastic Bag Diet Movement.

 Meanwhile, local governments have moved ahead of the central government.
 Banjarmasin City has enacted a plastic bags ban since June 1, 2016.